Summary

 Tenure

 According to FiveThirtyEight's congressional vote tracker at ABC News, Phillips voted with President Joe Biden‘s stated public policy positions 100% of the time,[26] making him more liberal than average in the 117th Congress when predictive scoring (district partisanship and voting record) is used.[26]
-During the start of his first term in 2019, the McCourt School of Public Policy at Georgetown University placed him 27th out of 435 members in terms of bipartisanship.[27]
+Phillips voted in favor of Biden’s major economic agenda items, including the Inflation Reduction Act, the Bipartisan Infrastructure Law, and the CHIPS and Science Act.[27]
+During the start of his first term in 2019, the McCourt School of Public Policy at Georgetown University placed him 27th out of 435 members in terms of bipartisanship.[28]

 On December 20, 2023, Phillips signed on as a co-sponsor of the Medicare for All Act.[49]
 This marked a departure from his earlier position on healthcare; he said that he had previously been “convinced through propaganda that [single-payer healthcare] was a nonsensical leftist notion”.[50]
 He cited a confluence of factors that shifted his view in favor of Medicare for All, including his experience caring for his daughter who had been diagnosed with Hodgkin lymphoma, the financial strain of providing health insurance to his employees as a business owner, and the dynamics of representing a congressional district that includes the headquarters of UnitedHealth Group as well as many people who struggle to access healthcare.[51]